Kendo Club

 Stay connected with us on our social media platforms.

-John Cogill (he/him): Serving as Vice President, John, a second-year Computer Science student, joined the Western Kendo Club with prior Kendo experience.
-He praises the club's engaging and fun atmosphere, which accommodates members of all skill levels.
+John Cogill (he/him): The President of the Western Kendo Club, John, a third-year Computer Science student, joined the Western Kendo Club with prior Kendo experience.
+He observes the Kendo Club as an excellent way to develop both physical and cognitive skills.
+John strives to build a welcome and fun atmosphere, to accommodate members of all skill levels.

-Patrick Li (he/him): As the VP Finance, Patrick, a second-year nursing student, has embraced Kendo as his passion since stepping onto the university campus.
+Patrick Li (he/him): As the VP Socials/Events, Patrick, a fourth-year nursing student, has embraced Kendo as his passion since stepping onto the university campus.
 His dedication and enthusiasm have found a home within the Western Kendo Club.

 Thopik Adianto sensei, a 5th Dan rank holder, embarked on his Kendo journey at the Western Kendo Club during his undergraduate years.
 His teachings emphasize correct forms and a proper mentality, offering students a wealth of benefits through their practice under his guidance.